-- The School should ensure hard copy records containing more confidential information are secured in locked cabinets with restricted access and building alarms or similar security measures. - Where there is a potential for unauthorised access to personal information, for example, health information (or any other personal and sensitive information) is displayed or distributed to staff members, steps should be taken to ensure that unauthorised access to that information is minimised. - 14.4.3 If some personal information about students is on display in the staff room it is important to consider whether it is necessary for it to have such wide distribution.
+- 9.8 The School should ensure hard copy records containing more confidential information are secured in locked cabinets with restricted access and building alarms or similar security measures. - 9.9 Where there is a potential for unauthorised access to personal information, for example, health information (or any other personal and sensitive information) is displayed or distributed to staff members, steps should be taken to ensure that the potential for unauthorised access to that information is minimised. - 9.10 If some personal information about students is on display in the staff room it is important to consider whether it is necessary for it to have such wide distribution.
 If it is, care should be taken to restrict outside access to the staff room.

-If a number of parents and students had access to an area which contained some children's names and their medication requirements, then this would be likely to breach APP 11.1.
-However, if such information was only kept in a locked safe which would be difficult to access in the event of an emergency, then this would exceed what is required under APP 11.1.
-A common sense approach should prevail.
+If some children's names and their medication requirements were openly displayed in a classroom, then this would be likely to breach APP 11.1.
+However, if such information was only kept in a locked safe which would be difficult to access in the event of an emergency, then this would exceed what is required under APP 11.1 (and may put the child's health at risk).
+A common sense approach should prevail so that the information was readily available but not publically displayed.